RedPointyJackson/Fitotron/README.md

 ![sine fit result (jacobian)](https://github.com/RedPointyJackson/Fitotron.jl/blob/master/fitresult_sine_jac.png)

 There are two posible invocations, one for univariate fits and other for multivariate ones.
 Use `?fitmodel` to see the documentation.
+Also, for fitting to a straight line, a function `fitline(x,y[,yerr])` is provided.
+This one uses an analytical method, instead of aproximations.

 The function used to fit should be in the form `f(x,p)` where `p` is the vector containing the parameters.